(LMS1) Solving compilation fails when dongle works

-This Technical Note describes the actions to take when compilation fails, but the dongle is detected by the License Manager.
+This Technical Note describes the actions to take when compilation fails in a situation where the License Manager detects the USB dongle.

 Solve the situation by taking the following steps: